boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ![Example data](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/sample-widget.png)

-Follow the given steps to show the country image in the KPI card series:
+Follow the given steps to display the country image in the KPI card series:

 1. Configure the `Country Image` field into the `Image` section.

 ![Configure Image](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/configure-image.png)

-2. Make sure whether the `pattern` text is properly updated in the `Properties` pane image section.
+2. Ensure that the `pattern` text is properly updated in the `Properties` pane image section.

 ![Pattern](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/image-pattern.png)

-3. Now, the widget will be rendered with image data.
+3. Now, the widget will render with image data.

 ![Widget with Image](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/widget-with-image.png)

 #### Partial image data

-If your data source contains the partial data of the URL means you need to enter the URL text with the proper patterns.
+If your data source contains partial data of the URL, you need to enter the URL text with the proper patterns.

-For an example, consider the following data source.
+For example, consider the following data source:

 ![Example data](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/sample-for-partial-image.png)

 It contains the Players name and part of their image URL in the above columns.
 The full image URL for `Cristiano Ronaldo` is `https://upload.wikimedia.org/wikipedia/commons/thumb/8/8c/Cristiano_Ronaldo_2018.jpg/345px-Cristiano_Ronaldo_2018.jpg` and the Player Image Column contains the information is `commons/thumb/8/8c/Cristiano_Ronaldo_2018.jpg/345px-Cristiano_Ronaldo_2018.jpg`.
 So you need to enter the URL as `https://upload.wikimedia.org/wikipedia/{0}` Where the **{0}** indicates the first field in the Image

-> **IMPORTANT:** 1)	You can add any number of fields in the image section and need to append {0}, {1} for the first , second fields configured in the image section.
+> **IMPORTANT:** 1)	You can add any number of fields in the image section and need to append {0}, {1} for the first, second fields configured in the image section.
-> **IMPORTANT:** 2)	If more than one data is available for the record the first record with the highest measure will be used to display in the KPI Card widget.
+> **IMPORTANT:** 2)	If more than one data is available for the record, the first record with the highest measure will be used to display in the KPI Card widget.

-For example, if you try to show the goals of each team and configure the player image in the image section, it will show top scorer image off each team as shown in the following screenshot.
+For example, if you try to show the goals of each team and configure the player image in the image section, it will show the top scorer image of each team as shown in the following screenshot.

 *Configure Image section:*